Graph sub-sampling for divide-and-conquer algorithms in large networks: Real-data analysis

 \subsection{Community detection}

 We apply the $\mathsf{PACE}$ algorithm to two different real-world networks.
-This first is {\it Political Blogs} \citep{adamic::2005aa} ($n=1490, m=16,715$) where nodes represent blogs and edges arise if one blog references another.
+This first is {\it Political Blogs} \citep{adamic::2005aa} ($n=1 490, m=16 715$) where nodes represent blogs and edges arise if one blog references another.
 The blogs are divided between liberal and conservative, so we set $K=2$, and keep only the largest connected component, yielding $n=1222$.
-The second is {\it Facebook} \citep{leskovec2012learning} ($n=4039,m=88,234$) where nodes are users connected with an edge if they are friends.
-This is an ego network with ten egos so we set $K=10$.
+This network was chosen since there are ground-truth labels (conservative or liberal) that we can compare with the estimated labels, and also because it was considered in the original $\mathsf{PACE}$ paper.
+The second is {\it Facebook} \citep{leskovec2012learning} ($n=4 039,m=88 234$) where nodes are users connected with an edge if they are friends.
+This is an ego network with ten egos, so we set $K=10$.
+An ego refers to the sub-graph of all friends of a single user.
+This network was chosen since the number of communities is known, a requirement for $\mathsf{PACE}$.
 We remove all edge weights and directions as well as self-loops for both networks.

-We apply the $\mathsf{PACE}$ algorithm to each network and report the size of the largest community as well as the modularity of the returned node membership vector where a large value indicates a better community assignment.
+We apply the $\mathsf{PACE}$ algorithm to each network using Fast Greedy \citep{Clauset:2004aa} as the base community detection algorithm.
+We report the proportion of nodes in the largest community, $\hat\alpha$, as well as the modularity of the returned node membership vector, $Q$ \citep{newman2006modularity}.
+Modularity is a popular measure of the strength of community structure where a large value indicates a better community assignment \citep[e.g.,][]{newman2004finding, bickel2009nonparametric}.
+For a network $\bA$ and community labels $\bc$, it is computed as

+where $d_i=\sum_jA_{ij}$ is the degree of node $i$.
 Since we have the ground truth labels (which we call the Oracle) for the {\it Political Blogs} network, we can also compute the ARI between the true and estimated labels.
-Finally, we set $q=250/n$ for each network, and $B=1000$ and $5000$ for {\it Political Blogs} and {\it Facebook}, respectively.
+Finally, we set $q=250/n$ for each network, and $B=1 000$ and $5 000$ for {\it Political Blogs} and {\it Facebook}, respectively.

 The results are in Table \ref{tab:pace_real}.
-For {\it Political Blogs}, RN yields both the largest modularity value as well as most similar labels to the ground-truth.
+For {\it Political Blogs}, RN yields both the largest modularity as well as most similar labels to the ground-truth.
 RNN does the next best, with RE also performing similarly.
-On the other hand, DFS yields substantially lower modularity and ARI values, likely due to its much greater imbalance in community labels.
+On the other hand, DFS yields substantially lower modularity and ARI values, likely due to its much greater imbalance in community labels (large $\hat\alpha$).
 The results are similar for {\it Facebook}, where RN has the largest modularity and RNN provides the second-largest.
 In this example, both BFS and DFS provided imbalanced class labels, leading to lower modularity values.